JetBrains/xodus/README.md

 - Xodus is schema-less and agile.
 It requires no schema migrations or refactorings.
 - Xodus is embedded.
 It doesn’t require installation and administration.

 Xodus is free and licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
-Xodus 1.0-SNAPSHOT artifacts are available in [Maven Central](https://oss.sonatype.org/content/repositories/snapshots/org/jetbrains/xodus) repository.
+Xodus 1.0-SNAPSHOT artifacts are available in [Sonartype OSS](https://oss.sonatype.org/content/repositories/snapshots/org/jetbrains/xodus) repository.

 ##Building from Source
 [Gradle](http://www.gradle.org) is used to build, test and deploy.
 To run tests and assemble jars: